List of The Flintstones episodes: Season 3 (1962–63)

 The intro changes this season (starting with "Barney the Invisible").
-This time around starting with Fred leaving work and meeting Wilma and Dino to go the Bedrock Drive-In Theater.
+This time around starting with Fred leaving work and meeting Wilma, Dino and Baby Puss to go the Bedrock Drive-In Theater.

 Season 4 (1963–64)

 The intro changes twice in this season.
-In the early episodes, Pebbles is added into the intro.
+In the beginning of the season, Pebbles is added into the intro.
 Starting with "Big League Freddie", the Rubbles (including Bamm Bamm) are added.